-GMGT-647 Advanced Topics in Fed Tax (3)
+GMGT-647 Advanced Topics in Fed Tax

 This course addresses advanced topics in individual, corporate, and partnership taxation.
 Specific topics covered include taxation of property transactions, including capital gains and losses, Section 1231 gains and losses, and Section 1031 exchanges; taxation of corporations and the tax implications of corporate distributions and corporate organization; and an examination of partnership taxation, including the tax implications of contributions to a partnership and distributions by a partnership.
 Students will learn these topics through study of the Internal Revenue Code and through examination of the relevant tax reporting forms issued by the Internal Revenue Service.
-Students with credit for GMGT 557 may not earn credit for GMGT 647.